Mkh23/cti-dashboard/README.md

 - Manage Database panel lets admins launch AWS sync jobs (add-only or add+remove) and review ingestion summaries in real time
 - User administration page doubles as a pending-approval queue, so admins can review new registration requests, select roles, and approve or reject them in-app
 - Scan listing supports label filters/badges, and scan detail pages now include a mask overlay toggle plus editable clarity/usability/label annotations
-- Global dashboard navigation now includes quick links to Home and Scans, a one-tap sign-out, and a branded link that routes each user to their preferred dashboard, while the refreshed landing page layers an animated line-art cow + probe scene alongside admin announcements
+- Global dashboard navigation now adapts per role (admins only see admin tools; technicians/farmers only see their panels) while still offering Home/Scans shortcuts, sign-out, and branded routing; the landing page keeps the animated line-art cow + probe hero beside announcements
 - Login view offers inline shortcuts back to the marketing home or the public registration form so users can recover from mistyped URLs quickly

 ## Running tests